GSK to partner with Vir for potential COVID-19 treatments, invest $250 million

-(Reuters) - British drugmaker GlaxoSmithKline Plc will invest $250 million in Vir Biotechnology Inc and collaborate to develop potential treatments for COVID-19, the disease caused by the new coronavirus, the companies said on Monday.
+(Reuters) - British drugmaker GlaxoSmithKline will invest $250 million in Vir Biotechnology Inc and collaborate to develop potential treatments for COVID-19, the disease caused by the new coronavirus, the companies said on Monday.

+Vir’s shares jumped 35% before the bell, while GSK was up about 1%.

 Drugmakers across the globe are rushing to develop a treatment or vaccine for the fast-spreading coronavirus that has killed over 68,400 people globally.
 There are currently no approved treatments for the disease.

+The collaboration will bring Vir’s monoclonal antibody platform technology and GSK’s expertise in functional genomics under one umbrella.
-Initial focus will be to accelerate development of Vir’s investigational treatments, VIR-7831 and VIR-7832, the companies said.

-The companies plan to directly start with a mid-stage trial within the next three to five months.
+The companies said initial focus will be to accelerate development of Vir’s investigational treatments, VIR-7831 and VIR-7832, and plan to directly start with a mid-stage trial within the next three to five months.

 GSK has so far focused on providing adjuvants, efficacy boosters that play a vital role in many vaccines, as part of its efforts to find potential vaccines against the coronavirus.